hollowdll/hakjdb/docs/kvdbserver.md

 Here is a list of all environment variables:

 - `KVDB_PORT`: Server TCP/IP port.
+- `KVDB_PASSWORD`: Server password.
+If not set, password protection is disabled.
 - `KVDB_DEBUG_ENABLED`: Controls whether debug mode is enabled.
 If true, debug messages are logged.

 # Data directory